roddicki/Creating_with_Data/intro-pt1-2.md

 </html>
 ```

-Experiment adding the controls,  loop and autoplay attributes to see the effect that they have.
+Experiment adding / removing the controls,  loop and autoplay attributes to see the effect that they have.
 ```html
 <video id="my-video" controls loop autoplay>
   <source src="path/to/my-movie.mp4" type="video/mp4">